#CMTAM23: Learn How to Navigate CMT

 It’s already September, which means we’ve finally reached CMT Awareness Month!
-This year, we are calling on all members of our community to become rockstars to help us spread awareness about CMT far and wide.
+This year, we are calling on all members of our community to help us spread awareness about CMT far and wide.

 Make a Difference: Spread Awareness

 During CMT Awareness Month (CMTAM) in September, join the Charcot-Marie-Tooth Association as we highlight not only challenges that people with CMT may face, but the importance of creating awareness to support the more than 3 million people with CMT worldwide.
 Use the power of your voice to make a difference.

 - Charcot-Marie-Tooth disease is a hereditary peripheral neuropathy.
 It is a progressive disease of the peripheral nerves that cause loss of function and/or sensation in the areas connected to the peripheral nervous system, such as the hands, arms, legs, and feet.

 - CMT affects 1 in 2,500 people, or more than 3 million people around the globe, without regard to age, gender, or ethnicity.

 - CMT is one of the most commonly inherited neurological disorders, yet so few have even heard of it before.

 Add Someone to the CMTA Sky of Fame!